jbal-sketch/RootMate/TESTING_GUIDE.md

 ### Step 3: Run the App

 1. Press `⌘ + R` (or Product → Run) to launch the app in the simulator
-2. The app should open showing the "My Roommates" dashboard
+2. The app should open showing the "My Rootmates" dashboard

 ### Step 4: Test Features